Pediatric Overuse Injuries

 Prevention of Pediatric Overuse Injuries

 Prevention of pediatric overuse injuries is a hot topic among sports medicine professionals.
 This is due to the increase in pediatric overuse injuries in recent years.
-According to the National Athletic Trainers’ Association Position Statement: Prevention of Pediatric Overuse Injuries, evidence is indicative of approximately 50% of pediatric athlete population attending sports medicine clinics for chronic, or overuse injuries.
+According to the National Athletic Trainers’ Association Position Statement: Prevention of Pediatric Overuse Injuries, evidence is indicative of approximately 50% of the pediatric athlete population attending sports medicine clinics for chronic, or overuse injuries.
 The pediatric population is defined as ages 6-18.
 Some of the overuse injuries include growth-related disorders and injuries resulting from repetitive microtrauma.
 Over half of all overuse injuries reported in the pediatric population can be prevented.

 - injury surveillance